privcount/privcount/INSTALL.markdown

     Other Linux:    libcap libcap-devel

 On by default, if the libraries are available.
-Recommended if you are on Limux which supports capabilities, particularly if your init system uses them.
+Recommended if you are on Linux which supports capabilities, particularly if your init system uses them.

 #### Linux systemd notifications (Required if using systemd)